battila7/brocan/docs/schemas/build-request-format.md

 Here you can find additional information on specific fields.

-  * `buildId`
-    * This identifier is used throughout the entire Brocan system to identify builds.
-Therefore it must be unique.
-However, it should not be completely artificial but assembled from the original request data.
-That way it makes sense for humans too and can be included in nice URIs.
   * `requestHash`
     * A hash created from the contents of the original request.
 It's a good idea to persist the original request for debugging purposes.
 However as it can be huge, it makes no sense to include it in the BBRF.
 Therefore only a hash is included which can be used to query for the original request when necessary.